 Having a unique attitude to life or a strong belief makes any person stand out.
 Same goes to any brand.
 Be it a belief in social responsibilities or an uncompromising attitude towards quality, it adds another level of depth in portraying your brand.

 Last but not least, creating a brand story that you're proud to tell is vital.
 A brand story will form the very foundation of any branding development or strategy you may have down the road.
 So go ahead, start telling everyone your story today.

 The views expressed in this column are the author's own and do not necessarily reflect this publication's view, and this article is not edited by Singapore Business Review.
 The author was not remunerated for this article.

 Do you know more about this story?
 Contact us anonymously through this link.

-Johnny Koh is an account manager at AdBox Advertising.
-He helps clients, both B2C and B2B, look pass today’s complex and ever-changing communication channels, and focus on meaningful engagement with their customers using 1to1 marketing technique.
+Johnny Koh is an Account Manager of Sabre Hospitality Solution.
+He helps hotels look pass today's complex and ever-changing communication channels, and to focus on ultra engagement with their customers.